From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: Introduction

-These results suggest that reliable AI-assisted scientific programming may depend less on ever-larger monolithic models than on structured workflows that externalize the tacit computational knowledge required for implementation.
-A controlled comparison further shows that it is the \emph{content} of the intermediate specification---not its formal \LaTeX{} structure---that drives the improvement, implying that the key bottleneck is knowledge externalization rather than document formatting.
-Although demonstrated here for tensor-network algorithms, the same principle may extend more broadly to other scientific programming tasks in which theoretical correctness depends on implicit computational knowledge that must be made explicit before implementation.
-In this sense, the present work treats tensor-network programming not only as an application domain, but also as a controlled setting for studying how the explicit externalization of computational knowledge can improve LLM behavior in scientific computing.
+These results suggest that progress in reliable AI-assisted scientific programming depends not only on advances in foundation-model capability, but also on structured workflows that externalize the tacit computational knowledge required for implementation.
+Although demonstrated here for quantum many-body algorithms, the same principle may extend more broadly to scientific programming tasks in which theoretical correctness depends on implicit computational knowledge that must be made explicit before implementation.